tbdello/i-travel-server/README.md

 1. Commit your changes: `git commit -am 'Add some feature'`
 1. Push to the branch: `git push origin my-new-feature`
 1. Submit a pull request

-## History

-This was created over the course of one week by students of Alchemy Code Labs.

 ## Credits